withastro/astro/.changeset/rotten-months-report.md

 - Removes "Confirm post resubmission?" dialog when refreshing a result.
 - Removes the `?_astroAction=NAME` flag when a result is rendered.

 Also improves the DX of directing to a new route on success.
 Actions will now redirect to the route specified in your `action` string on success, and redirect back to the previous page on error.
+This follows the routing convention of established backend frameworks like Laravel.

 For example, say you want to redirect to a `/success` route when `actions.signup` succeeds.
 You can add `/success` to your `action` string like so: